BerkeleyLab/Marble/design/scripts/README.md

 # Marble board scripting and processes

 When a new design version of Marble is ready for manufacture, a release is tagged in this repository and the corresponding artifacts are made available for download (e.g. manufacturing package, documentation, etc.).
-The physical boards have a [QR code](https://en.wikipedia.org/wiki/QR_code) on them, pointing to the board's tagged release on GitHub so a physical board can be mapped to the source code and fabrication package used for its manufacture.
+We want the physical boards to have a [QR code](https://en.wikipedia.org/wiki/QR_code) on them, pointing to the board's tagged release on GitHub.
+This way a physical board can be mapped to the source code and fabrication package that was used for its manufacture.

 Updating the QR code for a new release, updating the silkscreen design accordingly and generating a fabrication package is a process in itself.
 That and other processes are partially scripted and documented here.